MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/monetize-overview.md

 > [!NOTE]
 > To create and publish your offer, you must have a [commercial marketplace account in Partner Center](/partner-center/create-account).

-When creating a SaaS offer, you must determine the publishing option, specifically if you're selling through Microsoft or managing transaction independently.
-For more information on publishing options, see [planning for a SaaS offer](include-saas-offer.md).
+When creating a SaaS offer, you must determine the publishing option, specifically, if you're selling through Microsoft or managing transaction independently.
+For more information on publishing options, see [plan for a SaaS offer](include-saas-offer.md).

 Here are some features you can integrate with the SaaS offer: